HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 ## DX Rendering Sizing Performance Tests overview

-As part of DX performance tests one of our goals is DX Sizing.
-The aim of DX Sizing is to identify the K8s environment of DX small, medium and large configurations, where user can work reliably.
-We will also present the important KPIs in small, medium and large configurations like number of concurrent users, average response time, throughput etc. Finally, we will show how adjustments to the pod configuration can make dramatic improvements in the responsiveness of the system.
+DX Sizing is one of the goals of DX performance tests.
+DX Sizing aims to identify the K8s environment of DX small, medium, and large configurations where users can work reliably.
+This topic presents the important KPIs in small, medium, and large configurations such as number of concurrent users, average response time, and throughput.
+This topic also discusses how adjustments to the pod configuration can make improvements in the responsiveness of the system.

-In this sizing work, we started with rendering scenarios of WCM, Portlets and DAM with a rendering setup enabled in AWS/Native-Kube.
-We are using Apache JMeter tool for our performance tests.
+This sizing work started with rendering scenarios of WCM, Portlets, and DAM with a rendering setup enabled in AWS/Native-Kube.
+The Apache JMeter tool was used for performance tests.

 ## Conclusion

-The intention of this initial performance guidance is to understand how the ratios of key pod limits can dramatically improve the rendering response time in a simple single pod system.
+This initial performance guidance aims to understand how the ratios of key pod limits can improve the rendering response time in a simple single pod system.
 This is an important step before attempting to illustrate the impact of scaling of pods.

-- Changes to the pod limits for below Pods **DRAMATICALLY** improve the responsiveness of the setup and as well led to the ability to handle more users.
+- Changes to the pod limits for the following Pods significantly improve the responsiveness of the setup and enables the system to handle more users.

 | Pod Name | Minimum Number of Pods | Container | Container Image | Container CPU Request and Limit | Container Memory Request and Limit |
 | -------- | ---------------------- | --------- | --------------- | ------------------------------- | ---------------------------------- |